cloudinfraz/redis-operator/docs/src/design/redisConfig.md

 - global redisConfig

-  The global redisConfig is only adopted by Redis standalone mode, I think it's too compliated to handle the global redisConfig for Redis cluster, the master and slave redisConfig can be specified seperately
+  The global redisConfig is only adopted by Redis standalone mode, I think it's a bit of a redundancy if the global redisConfig will be specify for Redis cluster, the master and slave redisConfig already can be specified seperately

 - master redisConfig